roop983/PVAI-API-Test/README.md

 Test Steps:

-Developed the project using Java, Rest Assured, TestNg and JSON Path libraries.
+Developed the project using Java, Rest Assured (BDD style pattern), TestNg and JSON Path libraries.

 Please follow the below steps to execute the code.